Curriculum

 Instrumentation & Electrical Concepts (NDT121)

-This course will focus on concepts and fundamentals of electrodes and electrode application, electrical safety, grounding, analog to digital conversion, and physiological data collection and analysis.
+This course will focus on concepts and fundamentals of electrical safety, grounding, and how it relates to human physiology.
 Digital measurement and modifications to the EEG recording will be addressed with particular attention to impedance, calibration, filters, sensitivity, montages and differential amplifiers.
-Activation procedures, electrical polarity and localization of waveforms will also be introduced.
+Electrical polarity and localization of waveforms will also be introduced.
 Prerequisites: NDT111, 112, 113, 119.
 Parallel: NDT129.
 Open only to neurodiagnostic students.

 Adult EEG (NDT122 )